kuttaineh/hello/README.md

 After following these instructions you will have written a complete working computer program.
 It's a scripted program — which is the easiest kind.
 The scripting language is of the [shell](https://youtu.be/XvDZLjaCJuw) type and the dialect of shell is [Z shell](https://en.wikipedia.org/wiki/Z_shell).

 ### Required
+> Most contemporary Apple and GNU/Linux operating system distributions come with zsh preinstalled.
+There are many ways to test to see if you've already got it; at command line, for example, type: `ls /bin/zsh` or, type: `which zsh`.
+If installed the response will be simply, /bin/zsh or something similiar.

 Zsh upon a macOS or Linux computer else, use [these steps](https://www.howtogeek.com/258518/how-to-use-zsh-or-another-shell-in-windows-10/) to equip Windows 10.
 Upon Windows: to get an equvalent to Apple's ```say``` multi-voice speech synthesizer [download](https://github.com/p-groarke/wsay/releases) p-groarke's ```wsay.exe```.
 Then, when using the Windows operating system, modify the code below replacing any references to ```say``` with ```wsay```.
 If you're using a GNU/Linux operating system and either ```say``` or ```zsh``` is not preinstalled then use your package manager and seek community assistance if additional help is needed.

 ### To begin:
 Launch a [Terminal emulator](https://en.wikipedia.org/wiki/Terminal#Software).

-Under macOS, Terminal is most recently found under Applications > Utilities folder (sometimes under the 'Other' folder).
+Under macOS (in Finder), Terminal is most recently found under the Applications > Utilities subfolder (sometimes it is in the 'Other' subfolder).

-> Most Apple and GNU/Linux operating system distributions come with zsh preinstalled.
-There are many ways to test to see if you've already got it; at command line, for example, type: `ls /bin/zsh` or, type: `which zsh`.
-If installed the response will be simply, /bin/zsh or something similiar.

 #### Into any terminal, type:
 ```